MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/back-up-sharepoint.md

 6. On the **Review recovery selection** page, select **Next**.

 7. Select where you want to recover the database.

-Note that:
+> [!NOTE]

-    -   You can't recover an entire farm to an alternate location.
+>  -   You can't recover an entire farm to an alternate location.

-    -   If you select **Copy to a network folder** and the recovery point that you selected wasn't created from an express full backup, you'll be presented with new recovery point choices.
+>  -   If you select **Copy to a network folder** and the recovery point that you selected wasn't created from an express full backup, you'll be presented with new recovery point choices.

-    -   If you select **Copy to tape** and the recovery point that you selected wasn't created from an express full backup, you'll be presented with new recovery point choices.
+>  -   If you select **Copy to tape** and the recovery point that you selected wasn't created from an express full backup, you'll be presented with new recovery point choices.
 For the tape option, you'll select the tape library you want to use for recovery.

 8. Specify recovery options for network bandwidth usage throttling, SAN-based recovery, and email notifications, and then select **Next**.